AriZuu/wiced-driver/README.md

 cd WICED-SDK-3.3.1; patch -p1 < ../wiced.patch

-The patch modifies wwd_buffer.c so that it works with stock LwIP EMW3162 platform.c is modified so that UART stuff is excluded, as Pico]OS has it's own console support.
+The patch modifies wwd_buffer.c & wwd_network.c so that they work with stock LwIP.
+EMW3162 platform.c is modified so that UART stuff is excluded, as Pico]OS has it's own console support.